cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_dashboard_volumes.md

 1. Click Edit Volume.

 {% include note.html content="You can extend a volume by using the Extend Volume option available in the More dropdown list and entering the new value for volume size." %}

 ## Delete a volume
+{% include note.html content="Volumes that have snapshots, backups, or images cant be deleted until the child object are removed." %}
 When you delete an instance, the data in its attached volumes is not deleted.

 1. [Log in to the dashboard](cloud_dashboard_login.html).